larryhastings/drafty/README.md

 the open socket.
 Since we can't do that, we needed to associate it with some other ID; the luid became that id.

-When a network message comes in off the wire, the Driver will allocate a luid to it to keep track of it as it makes its way through the Server.
-The response emitted by the Server will have the request luid attached, which helps the Driver associate the response with the original request and therefore the originating node.
+Luids are used on both sides of a server-side RPC call.
+The sending server uses a luid as the `transaction_id` in the "envelope" containing the RPC call, which is returned as part of the response.
+And when a network message comes in off the wire from a remote server, it gets assigned a luid to track it locally.

+Note that the "abstracted server" never deals with luids.
+All luids are assigned and managed in the driver.

 It sounds a bit complicated but it really isn't.
 And actually it paid off in one really lovely way: internally we have a